huangybrandon/subway-arrivals/README.md

 ## MTA Subway Arrivals
-This webpage is a personal experiment with Claude Code.

-It's deployed via Replit [here](https://subway-arrivals--brandonhvang.replit.app).
+This is a personal experiment with Claude Code.
+It's deployed on Replit [here](https://subway-arrivals--brandonhvang.replit.app).